chrisgrieser/nvim-scissors/README.md

 	-- `yq` and `jq` ensure formatted & sorted json files, which is relevant when -- you are version control your snippets. jsonFormatter = "none", -- "yq"|"jq"|"none"

-	-- on adding/editing a snippet, reload the snippet file.
-Currently only -- supports LuaSnip (PRs welcome)
-	autoReload = true,
 }
 ```